MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/array-function.md

 ---
-title: Array Function
+title: Array function
 keywords: vblr6.chm1010845
 f1_keywords:
 - vblr6.chm1010845
 ms.prod: office
 ms.assetid: dc7926a0-b70d-67ee-482f-d7bcdaffe139
-ms.date: 06/08/2017
+ms.date: 12/11/2018
 ---

-# Array Function
+# Array function

 Returns a [Variant](../../Glossary/vbe-glossary.md#variant-data-type) containing an [array](../../Glossary/vbe-glossary.md#array).

 ## Syntax

-**Array(**_arglist_**)**
+**Array**(_arglist_)

 The required _arglist_ [argument](../../Glossary/vbe-glossary.md#argument) is a comma-delimited list of values that are assigned to the elements of the array contained within the **Variant**.
 If no arguments are specified, an array of zero length is created.

 ## Remarks

 The notation used to refer to an element of an array consists of the [variable](../../Glossary/vbe-glossary.md#variable) name followed by parentheses containing an index number indicating the desired element.

-In the following example, the first[statement](../../Glossary/vbe-glossary.md#statement) creates a variable named `A` as a **Variant**.
+In the following example, the first [statement](../../Glossary/vbe-glossary.md#statement) creates a variable named `A` as a **Variant**.
 The second statement assigns an array to variable `A`.
 The last statement assigns the value contained in the second array element to another variable.

 ```vb
 Dim A As Variant, B As Long, i As Long